Should we expect content posted on the Proceedings of the National Academy of Sciences of the United States of America to have scientific value?

 A study of biological aging in young adults with limited findings was cited for evidence that “the seeds of biological aging are widely thought to be planted early in life.”
-That study didn’t elucidate the point, however, as it didn’t fully link its measurements when the subjects were 38 years old with measurements taken during the subjects’ early lives.
+That study didn’t elucidate the point, however, as it didn’t fully link its measurements of 38-year-old subjects with measurements taken during the subjects’ early lives.

 Problematic research with telomere length was cited for evidence that “other factors, such as the early family environment, lifestyle, and stress, also have considerable impact on cellular aging.”
 The researchers had to be willing to overlook that study’s multiple questionable practices in order to cite it as evidence for anything.

-The researchers speciously modeled a relationship between telomere length and the behavioral trait “poor decision making that often entails being overly impatient.”
+The researchers went on to speciously model a relationship between telomere length and the behavioral trait “poor decision making that often entails being overly impatient.”
 That overreach was further stretched to the breaking point: